meb-team/MICROSTORE_MetaT-MetaB_Monjot_2023/README.md

 * argument 1: name of the trait table in tsv format
 * argument 2: name of the taxonomic analysis results directory
 * argument 3: Region (V4 or V9)
-* This takes just a few seconds on Intel(R) Xeon(R) CPU E5-2670 with 512 Go of RAM
+* This takes just a few seconds on [Dual CPU] Intel(R) Xeon(R) CPU E5-2670 with 512 Go of RAM

 This operation produces a *cluster_name.tsv* table providing the number of clusters as well as a *Def_group_by_factor.svg* figure in *rawdata/* directory.
 You have to complete the *.tsv* file with names of clusters using the *Def_group_by_factor.svg* figure.

 In Monjot et al. 2023, authors characterized clusters using modalities of each morpho-physio-phenological trait.
-The functional groups have been named consequently: 1&5) Parasites (PARA): characterized by their feeding strategy, symbiosis type (the majority has been described as having a parasitic lifestyle) and organic covers or naked; 2) Saprotrophs (SAP): characterized by saprotrophic feeding strategy, attached lifestyle and mainly absence of biotic interaction reported in the literature; 3) Heavy-cover- and Swimmer-photoautotrophs (HCOV and SWAT): characterized by plastids presence and osmotrophic ingestion mode with either mineral cover (e.g. siliceous) and non-swimming abilities or organic cover and swimming abilities; 4&7) Strict-heterotrophs (HET): characterized by phagotrophic feeding strategy and the absence of plastids; 6) Mixotrophs (MIXO): considered as mixoplankton (photo-osmo-phago-mixotrophs according to Mitra et al. (2023) and characterized by the presence of chloroplast, motility and their feeding strategy (Phagotrophic in majority); 8) Floater- and colonial-photoautotrophs (FLAT): characterized by non-swimming abilities, plastids presence and osmotrophic ingestion mode; 9) Endophyte (END): characterized by their attached life-style, feeding strategy, biotic interaction with plants and mostly organic covers.
+The functional groups have been named consequently: 1&5) Parasites (PARA): characterized by their feeding strategy, symbiosis type (the majority has been described as having a parasitic lifestyle) and organic covers or naked; 2) Saprotrophs (SAP): characterized by saprotrophic feeding strategy, attached lifestyle and mainly absence of biotic interaction reported in the literature; 3) Heavy-cover- and Swimmer-photoautotrophs (HCOV and SWAT): characterized by plastids presence and osmotrophic ingestion mode with either mineral cover (e.g. siliceous) and non-swimming abilities or organic cover and swimming abilities; 4&7) Strict-heterotrophs (HET): characterized by phagotrophic feeding strategy and the absence of plastids; 6) Mixoplankton (MIXO): considered as photo-osmo-phago-mixotrophs according to Mitra et al. (2023) and characterized by the presence of chloroplast, motility and their feeding strategy (Phagotrophic in majority); 8) Floater- and colonial-photoautotrophs (FLAT): characterized by non-swimming abilities, plastids presence and osmotrophic ingestion mode; 9) Endophyte (END): characterized by their attached life-style, feeding strategy, biotic interaction with plants and mostly organic covers.

 For example: